-16. Treasury management activities have a high level of risk in that they relate to transactions that can amount to several million pounds which are undertaken with external bodies.
+- 17. Treasury management activities have a high level of risk in that they relate to transactions that can amount to several million pounds which are undertaken with external bodies.
 When the council has surplus monies to invest, there are risks if those organisations to whom it lends default on repayment.
-The costs to the council of its treasury management activities are dependent on fluctuating interest rates.

-- 17. The overall strategy of borrowing short-term and avoiding long-term debt carries the risk that, if interest rates suddenly rise, when longer term debt is eventually required, it will cost more. - 18.
+The costs to the council of its treasury management activities are dependent on fluctuating interest rates. - 18.
+The overall strategy of borrowing short-term and avoiding long-term debt carries the risk that, if interest rates suddenly rise, when longer term debt is eventually required, it will cost more. - 19.
 The council manages these risks by adopting a treasury management strategy which includes maintaining a limited list of organisations to whom it is authorised to lend, and restricting the maximum amount to be invested with each organisation, based on advice obtained from its external treasury management advisers, Arlingclose Limited.
-It also operates protocols for maintaining financial controls. - 19.
-There is also a treasury management group which meets on a monthly basis to review activities, and make decisions regarding borrowing requirements, changes to the approved lending and borrowing lists, and any other strategic treasury management decisions.
-The members of the treasury management group are listed in paragraph 8 of this report. - 20.
-Although there is no statutory requirement to comply with the code, the council is obliged under S151 of the Local Government Act 1972 to make arrangements for the proper administration of their financial affairs.
+It also operates protocols for maintaining financial controls. - 20.
+Although there is no statutory requirement to comply with the code, the council is obliged under section 151 of the Local Government Act 1972 to make arrangements for the proper administration of their financial affairs.
 Failure to comply with the code could result in adverse comments being raised by the council's external auditors. - 21.
 The committee's overview of the council's treasury management arrangements plays an important part in the council's overall governance regime.
 It has an important role to play in the monitoring of treasury management activities, including overview of the risks faced by this function both internally, which are directly controllable through segregation of duties and reporting arrangements, and externally, controllable through the monitoring of counterparties and lending limits, and also regular monitoring of general economic factors.